I-STEM

 Will there be a cost to apply to the program and/or an annual fee?

 There will not be an application fee.
 There will be an annual program fee of $200 per year to support the additional opportunities for students in this program.
-Please contact the Principal of the I-STEM secondary school, where this fee would be a barrier for your child attending.
+Please contact the Principal of the I-STEM secondary school where you will be applying, if this fee would be a barrier for your child attending.

 Will transportation be provided if my child is coming from outside the area?